sameer-panwar/DSA/Readme.md

 - solved a medium type question on array
 - subset of array

+### Day 28: 2025-03-30
+- solved a midium type question on string
+- learned Stack and implemented stack.
+- reverse a string using stack.

+### Day 29: 2025-03-31
+- Reverse a stack
+- learned about Infix, Prefix and Postfix

 ## Topics Covered

 This section will list the DSA topics I've covered, along with links to the corresponding code files.